What Giant Redwood Forest is Closest to San Francisco?

 Know before you go.
 Restrooms are located at the Mariposa Grove Welcome Plaza and areas within the grove.
 Drinking water is available only at the welcome plaza and arrival area, so plan accordingly.
 Check local road conditions since Highway 140 may be closed from November through April due to snow.

-Humboldt Redwoods State Park
+14. Humboldt Redwoods State Park

-A bit over 200 miles north of San Francisco is Humboldt Redwoods State Park, home to Rockefeller Forest, the world’s largest remaining continuous old-growth forest of coastal redwoods.
+A bit over 200 miles north of San Francisco is Humboldt Redwoods State Park, home to Rockefeller Forest, the world’s largest remaining continuous old growth forest of coastal redwoods.
 Situated along a former stretch of the original Highway 101, the 32-mile Avenue of the Giants winds through dark redwood forests.

 In the early 1900s, loggers came to what is now Humboldt Redwoods State Park to cut down ancient redwoods to make shingles.
 The Save the Redwoods League thought that was akin to “chopping up a grandfather clock for kindling” and ultimately preserved 53,000 acres, an area almost twice the size of San Francisco, of old-growth redwood forest.

 Assuming you get out of your car, Founder’s Grove is a redwood fan favorite located at the end of the Avenue of the Giants.
-There are dozens of moss-covered giants all around the short trail and a collection of downed, hollow, and giant trees woven perfectly into a palate of other green and brown vegetation.
+There are dozens of moss-covered giants all around the short trail and a collection of downed, hollow, and giant trees woven perfectly into a palate of other vegetation.

 Know before you go.
 Pick up an auto tour guide at the Visitor Center which is crammed with fun, historical objects and tales.

-Kings Canyon and Sequoia National Park
+15. Kings Canyon and Sequoia National Park

 This massive, million-acre-plus Sierra playground is two separate parks administered as one by the National Parks Service.
 Their redwoods are not only big, but they are old, too.
 Scientists estimate they are between 1,800 and 2,700 years old.